 Property & Evidence Hours of Operation & Contact Information

-The Property & Evidence Unit is open Monday - Friday 8 a.m. to 5 p.m. and is closed on city holidays.
+The Property & Evidence Unit is open Monday - Friday 8 a.m. to 5 p.m. (closed on city holidays).
+Appointments are required as additional steps may need to be taken to release items.

 We are located at: